erikasf/goal254/README.md

   - [ ] `LIMIT`
   - [ ] `ORDER BY`
   - [ ] `JOIN`
-- [ ] SQL in all real-world app SQL files have consistent indentation.
+- [ x] SQL in all real-world app SQL files have consistent indentation.
-- [ ] All the SQL keywords all real-world app SQL files are written in ALL CAPS.
+- [ x] All the SQL keywords all real-world app SQL files are written in ALL CAPS.

 ### Table Schema for Bike Shop